lunarcloud/rpg-maker-vx-installer-scripts/README.md

 This was made to run on Linux.
 If you don't have Linux running yet, I suggest installing [VirtualBox](https://www.virtualbox.org) and installing the latest LTS version of [Ubuntu](https://www.ubuntu.com/download/desktop) on it.

-Then run the following which will install an icon converter tool for the macOS builder and the Windows installer creation tool NSIS:
+Then run the following command in the terminal which will install an icon converter tool for the macOS builder and the Windows installer creation tool NSIS:
 `sudo apt install icnsutils nsis`

 ## Instructions